AbhimanyuAryan/ap-text-classification/README.md

 </div>

-# Gemma Zero Shot Learning
+# Gemma Zero-Shot Learning

 The Gemma directory contains four Jupyter notebooks used to explore the Gemma model's text classification capabilities.

 Initially, we aimed to fine-tune this model, just like we did with *Mistral* and *Distilbert*.
 Sadly, that was not feasible because every attempt ended up consuming all available resources in both Kaggle and Google Colab.

-So, we focused on implementing Zero Shot Learning to test the model's performance in this task.
+So, we focused on implementing Zero-Shot Learning to test the model's performance in this task.
 We successfully managed to implement this type of classification.
-After doing so, we attempted to implement both One Shot classification and Few Shot classification.
+After doing so, we attempted to implement both One-Shot classification and Few-Shot classification.

 These attempts led to failure, as once again, we consumed all the resources.